 - 1. Common medicines for colds can make you sleepy.
-True or False? - Coffee and a little fresh air will help a drinker sober up.
+True or False? - 2.
+Coffee and a little fresh air will help a drinker sober up.
 True or False? - 3.
 What is a hazardous materials placard? - 4.
-Why are placards used?
+Why are placards used? - 5.
+On a divided highway, all vehicles must stop when a school bus stops with visual signal lights?
+Ture or false?

 These questions may be on the test.
-If you can't answer them all, re-read subsections 2.22 and 2.23.
+If you can't answer them all, re-read subsections 2.22 and 2.24.